burnedram/csgo-plugin-color-say/README.md

 * A server command `colorsay_id` which will send a message to only the specified player(s).

 # How to add color to your messages
 All chat related commands are colorized by formatting the message with color tags.
+A good way of familiarizing yourself with useage of color tags is to set up a test server with this plugin installed.
+Type `colorsay_allow_client 1` in the server console, join the server, and play around with the `colorsay` command in your client console.
 ## Color tags
 A color tag starts with `{#` and ends with `}`.
 The text inside the tag defines what color to use.
 To define a color you can either use their integer value, or their name.